How Phishing Works: Behind the Scenes of Recent Cybercriminal Tactics

 In Germany, Deutsche Telekom also operates as an ISP and mobile phone carrier.
 Therefore if a phishing victim whose credentials are stolen by this page maintains the same username and password for all of their Deutsche Telekom accounts, a malicious user could gain access to a user’s accounts for their mobile phone service, internet service, and email all at once.

-Aiding investigations of financial crime, insider risk, ransomware attacks, identity theft, supply chain exposures, and malware-infected hosts.
+Our intelligence also aids investigations of financial crime, insider risk, ransomware attacks, and malware-infected hosts.

 Keep reading